Virtue Spire IR2 vs Dye LT-R Paintball Hopper Comparison

 I don't know, it's gonna be a battle.
 So, who do you want me to start with Mark?

-[Mark] By telling them to go to lonewolfpaintball.com.
-They can pick up either one of these hoppers
+[Mark] By telling them to go to the online store.
+They can pick up either one of these hoppers.

-Shameless plug, lonewolfpaintball.com.
-So, in the red corner over here, we've got the 99.95 price points, so 100 bucks.
+Shameless plug, Lone Wolf Paintball.
+So, in the red corner over here, we've got the $99.95 price point, so 100 bucks.
 And then we'll call it the gray corner over here.
-We've got 129.95.
+We've got $129.95.
 So we're looking at about a $30 difference.

 [Mark] How about I just throw out questions and you give me the answer for both of them.